LStoffe/CS325_Project/readme.md

 ## Features

-The pipeline is divided into **five stages**, all accessible from a single GUI window:
+The program is divided into **five stages**, all accessible from a single GUI window:

 | Stage                       | Description                                                                                               |
 | --------------------------- | --------------------------------------------------------------------------------------------------------- |